Redefining Productivity

 • Generate at least one more solid job lead in case I need it.

-• Visit a family member.
+• Visit a family members voice, how often does it listen?

 • Visit a distant friend.